 Each senior is required to take a comprehensive examination in his major field.
-This examination will come on the Friday near the middle of the reading period in May.
-The length of the examination will be at least 6 hours, part of which may be oral, at the discretion of the department concerned.
+This examination will come regularly on a Friday near the middle of the reading period in May.
+The length of the examination will be at least six hours, part of which may be oral, at the discretion of the department concerned.
 The objective is the integration and correlation of study in the major field and its relation to other disciplines.
 The examination is not marked numerically, but is graded Honors, Pass, or Fail.
 Appropriate recognition at Commencement is given to students who receive Honors.
 Students failing the examination are not entitled to a second examination before Commencement.
 They may retake the examination in the fall, after September 1, or at the time of the comprehensive examinations the following year.
 The examination must be passed before the degree can be conferred.
-Students who expect to complete graduation requirements at mid-year may take the comprehensive examination either in the previous spring or in the following spring.
+Students who expect to complete graduation requirements at mid-year may take the comprehensive examination at a time agreed upon in January.